 Simple Interest

 When a loan has simple interest, it means the rates are calculated using just the principal balance.
-Since it is so straightforward, many types of loans use simple interest.
-Some examples of loans that use simple interest are most:
+The main difference between simple interest and compound interest is that simple interest is more straightforward, which is why many types of loans use simple interest.

 Compound Interest

 When a loan has compound interest, it means that rates are calculated using both the principal amount in addition to interest charges on past payments.
-Since the interest accumulates, or compounds, loans with compound interest can get expensive quickly.
+Since the interest accumulates or compounds, loans with compound interest can get expensive quickly.

 What Is the Most Common Type of Interest Charged by Payday Lenders?